Innmind/documentation/docs/philosophy/development.md

 > and make it hard to use it wrong.

-This summarizes all the previous sections.
+This summarizes all the previous chapters.

 To reach this all packages go through the same iteration loop: